 If you are studying away for the spring semester, information will be sent to you (via e-mail) so that you can participate in the on-line room selection process to choose a room for the fall semester.
 You must be registered with 12 or more credits for the fall to select a room in late April.
 If you are studying away in the fall semester you must submit a housing application for the spring semester so you will have assigned an appropriate Hall and room.
 Requests for specific residence halls and rooms are accommodated if possible.

 Each theme houses has its own application process.
-Contact the House Assistant as they will explain the process, check the house website for more information.
+Contact the Residence Life and Housing Office as they will explain the process, and check the house website for more information.
 First-year students are not permitted to live in Theme Houses for their first semester.
 In their second semester, these students must have their application reviewed by the Director of Residence Life for Student Engagement who will decide if permission will be granted.

 Do I have to have a meal plan?